mycoder/LibraryManagementSolution/README.md

 # LibraryManagementSolution
 This is a fully functional Library Management System Through which anyone can transfer His or Her Book Shop to a Online Library.
-But this Software is designed for an University who has Library and want to change it to a fully functional Online Library.
+But this Software is designed for an University which has Library and want to change it to a fully functional Online Library.

 Generally, in an University, students go to library, search book from catalog access and take note the location then go to librarian desk and borrow books .Since these types of work need paper work and is very error prone, we are offering this application to process it automatically from their site.
 Following are the stories for the mentioned application.